 With this update we have included podcasting.

 Music sharing and free music streaming are common these days.
-As of June 2017 over 70% of Americans streamed music of any variety each month and Bridge Ratings is projecting that by the end of summer 2020 that number will jump to 80%.
+More than 80% of Americans stream music of any variety each month and Bridge Ratings is projecting that by the end of summer 2020 that number will jump to 88%.

 Since 1999 broadcast radio has faced an unending array of new media, each competing for entertainment time from a medium that virtually had the music listening experience to itself.
 Aside from CD players and cassette players, broadcast radio had the playing field to itself until satellite radio was introduced in 2001.